U.S. cancer survival rates improving

 (Reuters Health) – The proportion of people surviving years after a cancer diagnosis is improving, according to a new analysis.

-Men and women ages 50 to 64, who were diagnosed in 2005 to 2009 with a variety of cancer types, were 39 to 68 percent more likely to be alive five years later, compared to people of the same age diagnosed in 1990 to 1994, researchers found.
+For men and women ages 50 to 64, who were diagnosed in 2005 to 2009 with a variety of cancer types, the risk of dying from those cancers within five years of diagnosis was 39 to 68 percent lower than it was for people of the same age diagnosed in 1990 to 1994, researchers found.

 “Pretty much all populations improved their cancer survival over time,” said Dr. Wei Zheng, the study’s senior author from Vanderbilt University in Nashville.

-Note: (This version of the Feb 19 story replaces paragraphs two, six and seven with new text to clarify that the statistics reflected the decline in risk of death from cancer, not an increase in survival.)